cardano-foundation/CIPs/CIP-0108/README.md

 Although there are seven types of governance action defined via CIP-1694, we focus this proposal on defining core properties which must be attached to all types.
 We leave room for future standards to refine and specialize further to cater more specific for each type of governance action.

+### Markdown Text Styling
+This standard introduces the possibility of using [Github markdown text styling](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#styling-text) within fields.

 ### Extended Vocabulary
 The following properties extend the potential vocabulary of [CIP-100](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0100)'s `body` property.

 #### `title`
 - A very short freefrom text field.
-Limited to 20 words.
+Limited to `80` characters.
+- This SHOULD NOT support markdown text styling.
 - Authors SHOULD use this field to succinctly describe the governance action and its motivation.
 - Authors SHOULD attempt to make this field unique whilst also avoiding hyperbolic language.
 - i.e; Increase K protocol parameter to `100,000` to increase decentralization of Cardano.

 #### `abstract`
 - A short freefrom text field.
-Limited to 300 words.
+Limited to `2500` characters.
+- This SHOULD support markdown text styling.
 - Authors SHOULD use this field to expand upon their `title` by describing the contents of the governance action, its motivation and rationale.

 #### `motivation`
 - A freeform text field.
+- This SHOULD support markdown text styling.
 - This SHOULD be used by the author to encapsulate all context around the problem that is being solved by the on-chain action.
 - This SHOULD be used to outline the related stakeholders and use cases.

 #### `rationale`
 - A freeform text field.
+- This SHOULD support markdown text styling.
 - This SHOULD be used by the author to discuss how the content of the governance action addresses the problem outlined within the `motivation`.
 - This field SHOULD justify the changes being made to Cardano.
 - i.e "by decreasing X parameter by Y we increase Ada earned by SPOs, thus incentivising more people to become SPOs, leading to a more diverse network"